rapid7/insightconnect-plugins/darktrace/help.md

 ### Triggers

-#### Pull Alerts
+#### Get Alerts

-This trigger is used to pull DarkTrace alerts and logs.
+This trigger is used to trigger workflows on model breach alerts and logs.

 ##### Input